LavaMoat/LavaMoat/packages/scorchwrap/README.md

 One important thing to note when using the ScorchWrap plugin is that it disables the `concatenateModules` optimization in webpack.
 This is because concatenation won't work with wrapped modules.

+# Security Claims

+- SES must be added to the page without any bundling or transforming for any security guarantees to be sustained.
+- Each javascript module resulting from the webpack build is scoped to its package's policy

+Threat model

+- webpack itself is considered trusted
+- all plugins can bypass LavaMoat protections intentionally
+- It's unlikely but possible that a plugin can bypass LavaMoat protections unintentionally
+- It should not be possible for loaders to bypass LavaMoat protections
+- Some plugins (eg. MiniCssExtractPlugin) execute code from the bundle at build time.
+To make the plugin work you need to trust it and the modules it runs and add the ScorchWrap.ignore loader for them.
 # Development

 ## Manual testing